How to tackle the UK “calorie reduction challenge” with Steam Infusion

 The high-speed cooking operating conditions within the Steam Infusion Vaction™ Unit gives food processors a new tool to tackle NPD challenges with.
 For fat reduction, the process creates a fat mimetic allowing you to substitute out high-fat ingredients with no flavour or textural changes.
 On the traffic light scheme, this could see your carbonara, lasagne, cauliflower cheese or creamy desserts comply with regulations and achieve a favourable amber or green over a red traffic light result.

-Learn more about how Steam Infusion works?
+Want to learn more about how Steam Infusion works?

 We’ve published a white paper on reducing the fat in dairy-based sauces that explains how the process works and its impact on other products.